Top 7 Dental Tips for Christmas from Captivate Dental

 #7 Schedule a dental check-up appointment

-Maintain regular preventative oral care during the holidays and all throughout the whole year, so take the time to schedule an appointment with your Moorabbin dentist.
+During the holidays and all year long, practise routine preventative dental care, so take the time to schedule an appointment with your Moorabbin dentist.

 Wait… here’s more!